rivalee/rivalee_old.github.io/rca-notes.md

 ## Come to THE SHOW

-Come to [the Royal College of Art School of Communication show](https://www.rca.ac.uk/news-and-events/events/show-2019/), 29 June to 7 July.
+Come to [the Royal College of Art School of Communication show](https://www.rca.ac.uk/news-and-events/events/show-2019/), 29 June to 7 July, 2019.

 ![](assets/images/hotel-frame-2.png)